Canadian Macromolecular Crystallography Facility

-An in-house script called Autoprocess has been develloped at the CMCF.
-It generates appropriate input files for, and runs XDS.
-It uses POINTLESS to identify the space group from systematic absences and BEST to create a data collection strategy.
-A new directory is created that contains the XDS input and output files as well as .mtz, .shelx and .cns reflection files which can be used directly in your favourite structure solution/refinement programs.
+An in-house software program called AutoProcess has been developed at the CMCF.
+It automatically generates appropriate input files for, and runs XDS.
+It uses POINTLESS to identify the space group from systematic absences and BEST to determine a data collection strategy.
+All generated input and output files are saved in a new directory, ncluding .mtz, .shelx and .cns reflection output files which can be used directly in your favourite structure solution/refinement programs.

 Run Autoprocess either from the MxDC data collection software or from a Data Processing terminal command line.